TezBaydu/Milestone-project-4-GraphicDesign/TEST.md

     - Various links to other pages.
 2. Be able to make contact with Developer/Site Owner.
     - Able to make contact through contact / enquiry page of site.
-3. Have an opportunity to clone site if wanting to use content.
+3. Have an opportunity to clone or fork site if wanting to use content.
-    - Readme can be shared which has secure details of ability to colne repository
+    - Readme can be shared which has secure details of ability to clone or fork repository
 4. Option to access repository if authorised
     1. Find how the website was created.
         - [README.md](https://github.com/TezBaydu/Milestone-Project-4-GraphicDesign#introduction) file created detailing why and how website was created.